rhousand/puppet-centrifydc/README.md

 ## Overview

 This module manages the Centrify Express software installation and joining with an Active Directory domain.
+I have converted this module to a RedHat spin that nolonger will work with Ubuntu.
+However, I intend to have this module working with both distros soon.

 ## Features